 And how often the CPU will run this cycle depends on how fast your clock-rate is.
 (That is the thing with GHz).
 For example:

-- 1Hz mean you can run the whole cycle once in a second.
+- 1Hz means you can run the whole cycle once in a second.

-BTW: The faster the CPU is, the more heat it produce.
+BTW: The faster the CPU is, the more heat it produces.
 More about CPU

 Inside the 32Bit and 64Bit CPU

 - A 32Bit processor can only handle a memory (RAM) size of 2^32 (ca. 4 GB)

 - A 64Bit processor can handle much more RAM.
 2^64 (ca. 16 Exabyte)

 It only means that the registers on a 64 bit CPU are twice as big as a 32 bit CPU.
 Conversely, this means that fewer instructions are processed per cycle in a 32-bit CPU than in a 64-bit CPU.
 Actually, relatively easy.
 If you want to go into more detail, you will find more information here.

 Sizes of datatypes (and the fun with the int)